-IFRS 4 allows for the consolidated financial statements for entities with certain differences in the prior accounting policies in the various jurisdictions where it operates through subsidiaries, branches, or other arrangements.
-Consequently, if an entity includes prudence in the measurement of insurance contracts and ceded reinsurance assets in some jurisdictions, but not in others, IFRS 4 does not require a change.
-However, IFRS 4 does not resolve the possible impact of inconsistencies in measurement, e.g., with regard to prudence, that may result from the consolidation of items under different prior accounting policies for insurance liabilities or ceded reinsurance assets, except for the separation of ceded reinsurance assets from insurance liabilities gross of ceded reinsurance.
-Inter-company transactions and their effects would need to be eliminated from the consolidated statement, even if different measurement results in eliminations that do not off-set entirely, i.e. inter-company profit or loss resulting from differing measurement of inter-company transactions within the consolidated group needs to be eliminated.
+with certain differences in the IFRS 4 allows for the consolidated financial statements for ntitie prior accounting policies in the various jurisdictions where t operates through subsidiaries, branches, or other arrangements.
+Consequently, if an entity includes t udence in the measurement of insurance contracts and ceded reinsurance assets in some urise ctions, out not in others, IFRS 4 does not require a change.
+However, IFRS 4 does not resolve the loss le impact of inconsistencies in measurement, e.g., with regard to prudence, that may really rom the consolidation of items under different prior accounting policies for insurance liab miles of ceded reinsurance assets, except for the separation of ceded reinsurance assets from ingrance Labrities gross of ceded reinsurance.
+Inter-company transactions and their effects would need to be eliminated from the consolidated statement, even if different measurement result in e imi...
+Ins that do not off-set entirely, i.e. inter-company profit or ment of inter-company transactions within the consolidated loss resulting from differi group needs to be eliminated.

-An example is provided in Appendix B.
+An example is provide in A endix B.